NordicSemiconductor/IOS-nRF-Toolbox/README.md

 The nRF Toolbox is a container app that stores your Nordic Semiconductor apps for Bluetooth Smart in one location.

+New in V4.5.0:

+* Migrated to Swift 5
+* DFU Library 4.5.0
+* Lots of issues fixed
+* New Nordic look&feel

 New in V4.4.4:

 * Improvet HomeKit view, allowing user to switch homes, and create a home if none exists.